Florida Drug Possession Attorneys

 Entrapment – Police officers regularly go undercover and induce people to buy or sell drugs.
 If you possessed drugs for your personal use and were coerced into selling them, a charge of possession with intent to sell might or might not stick.
 There is a fine line between lawful police stings and unlawful entrapment; when the police cross the line, you might have a valid entrapment defense to protect your rights and deter overzealous and unlawful police conduct.

-Get Immediate Help With Florida Drug Crime Charges
+Get Immediate From A Florida Drug Possession Attorney

 If you’ve been arrested on drug charges in Florida, don’t take chances with your future.
 Get help from a team of experienced and dedicated Florida criminal defense attorneys who have been on both sides of drug cases as both prosecutors and attorneys for the defense.
 Call Meldon Law at 800-373-8000 for attorneys who will fight for you and won’t back down.